Merkel's rival Steinbrueck says euro zone austerity too severe

 “In Germany that would amount to 150 billion euros (of spending to be cut),” Steinbrueck said.
 “You can imagine what the protests would be like on German streets with that.”

-Steinbrueck said he and the centre-left SPD were clearly in favor of efforts to stabilize the euro zone - due partly to German national interests and also due to Germany’s responsibility to the European Union.
+Steinbrueck said he and the centre-left SPD were clearly in favour of efforts to stabilise the euro zone - due partly to German national interests and also due to Germany’s responsibility to the European Union.

 “My advice to the SPD is that we shouldn’t treat the European issue in the election campaign as a minor topic or without being courageous,” Steinbrueck said, referring to fears in the SPD that talking about the euro zone rescue efforts would benefit Merkel more than the SPD.

-“Europe has to be stabilized out of our national interests and out of our responsibility to Europe.”
+“Europe has to be stabilised out of our national interests and out of our responsibility to Europe.”